DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-05-06-performance-analysis.md

 ## 1. Completion rate

-Initially, we will monitor the completion rate of the Find a lost TRN service by transaction, within the boundary of the digital service.
+Initially, we will monitor the completion rate and the success rate of the Find a lost TRN service by transaction, within the boundary of the digital service.
 In the future, we plan to monitor it by distinct user and include interactions with the TRA help desk.

 In the initial phase we will record:
 - Number of requests started